1. Learning the ropes of business management and leading teams at the BBC.

 What will I earn?

 Your salary as a business apprentice will depend on your employer!
-But you will always earn at least the national minimum wage, which is £3.40 per hour for an apprentice.
+But you will always earn at least the national minimum wage, which is £3.50 per hour for an apprentice (as of Jan 2018).
 That applies to apprentices who are under 19, and those over 19 who are in their first year.
 Then you’ll be paid the minimum national wage rate for your age.

 How can I get started?